About Make it in the North

-- Drenthe was marked as the most prosperous region of the Netherlands in 2017, and has magnificent purple moorlands and lush forests and lakes for those who want to get out of the city.
+- Drenthe, the next northern province and the most prosperous region of the Netherlands in 2017, has magnificent purple moorlands and lush forests and lakes for those who want to get out of the city.

 Internationalisation in the North

 In the last 15 years, the North has become much more international, the cities in particular.
 Of course, the Dutch are the world’s #1 people that speak English as a 2nd language, but there’s more!
-The North has an excellent expat center which arranges formalities for over 2.500 expats a year and helps out over 5.000 per year.
+The North has an excellent expat center (IWCN) which arranges formalities for over 2.500 expats a year and helps out over 5.000 per year.
 With a news site in English, and an overview of all English-language events, it becomes easy to find out what’s happening and where to go to meet people.
-For newly arrived internationals, there are also excellent social organizations such as Connect International (in all 3 provinces) and City Central (in Groningen) which help you connect with other internationals and locals.
+For newly arrived internationals, IWCN also has excellent social events and activities that help you connect with other internationals and locals.

 As the Make it in the North website and events show, there are more and more Dutch companies that want to hire internationals: for all of the jobs you can find on our platform, you don’t have to be able to speak Dutch to apply.
 Speaking Dutch does of course increase your job opportunities, but you don’t have to wait to look for work until you know what “lekker, hoor!” means!
 You can start right now.

 Over 60% of all traffic in Groningen happens by bicycle, and the city intends to be CO2-neutral by 2035.
-Climate adaptation is actively pursued by Groningen, sustainability is a major theme at Campus Fryslân’s study programs, and Drenthe is doing experiments with energy-neutral housing in 2040.
-Much of public transport in the North is electric or running on local gas, and more and more vehicles are running on hydrogen.
+Climate adaptation is an actively pursued topic in Groningen, sustainability is a major theme at Campus Fryslân’s study programs, and Drenthe is doing experiments with energy-neutral housing in 2040.
+Much of public transport in the North is electric or running on local gas, and more and more vehicles run on hydrogen.
 The North has seen a major increase in vegetarian and vegan restaurants, and Dutch supermarkets have an abundance of meat alternatives.
 Altogether, living in the North makes it easy to maintain a low-impact lifestyle and local government and organizations strive for sustainability.